 - submit your form at a service centre or post to the address on the form

 You may not get a full refund for more expensive brands of medicine.

 The PBS Safety Net can help with the cost of many prescriptions.

-Do not get more medicine than you need.
-You should only get PBS medicines when you need them.
+Don't get more PBS medicine than you need.
+You should only get medicine when you need it.